How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 "rules": [

-"Inspect only files in the selected workshop folder.",
+"Inspect only files in the selected workshop project.",

 "Identify readings, notes, existing slides, and missing source gaps.",